DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 layout: Post
 ---

-# A Netlify year in review

 My how time flys 🚀!

 It feels like only yesterday...
-I was building [serverless.com](https://serverless.com) on top Netlify and falling in love with the truly magical workflow.
+I was building [serverless.com](https://serverless.com) & falling in love with Netlify's truly magical workflow.

 Jump cut to a year ago, I found myself joining the Netlify team in the dog patch of San Francisco as a Growth + DX Engineer as employee #26!

-My mission was simple: Help the company grow, make developer lives better & educate the JAMstack world on all things serverless.
+**My mission was simple:** Help the company grow, make developer lives better & educate the JAMstack world on all things serverless.

 What happened next, no one could have predicted...